There are many fascinating narratives in the world about so many different topics.

 Hmmm!
 Very thought provoking indeed!

-As I have chronic health conditions, one being chronic pain, stay tuned for my reflective answers.
+As I have chronic health conditions, one being chronic pain, stay tuned for my answers.

 I invite you to join me in reflecting & journaling about your inner narrative using the above questions as a catalyst dear friend.